Distinction Between Cognizable offence and Non-Cognizable Offence

 1.

-Non-Cognizable offence are more trivial & less serious than cognizable case
+Non-cognizable offences are more trivial & less serious than a cognizable case

 2.

-Offence under laws other than Indian Penal Code which are punishable with 3 years imprisonment or more.
+Offences under laws other than the Indian Penal Code are punishable with 3 years imprisonment or more.

-Those punishable with less than 3 years or with fine.
+Those punishable with less than 3 years or with a fine.

 3.

-A cognizable offence is a criminal offence in which the police is empowered to register an FIR, investigate, and arrest an accused without a court issued warrant.
+A cognizable offence is a criminal offence in which the police are empowered to register an FIR, investigate, and arrest an accused without a court-issued warrant.

 4.

-They are considered public wrongs, prosecution of offender is left to imitative and efforts of the state.
+They are considered public wrongs, and prosecution of offenders is left to the imitative efforts of the state.